Wednesday, July 3, 2024

 First Brief Comment on the Immunity Decision (the Rebuttable Presumption Theory)

-All of you will of course have read or heard by now that the Supreme Court, has by a 6-3 majority, recently distinguished two sorts of "official acts" a U.S. President may engage in: those that are explicitly reserved for our nation's chief executive by language within the Constitution (or is at least implied by this Court's extremely robust theory of the separation of powers), and those that are not dispositively out of prosecutorial range, but are nevertheless related somehow to the President's explicitly enumerated Constitutional responsibilities--even if only peripherally.
+All of you will of course have read or heard by now that the Supreme Court, has by a 6-3 majority, recently distinguished two sorts of "official acts" a U.S. President may engage in: those that are explicitly reserved for our nation's chief executive by language within the Constitution (or are at least implied by this Court's extremely robust theory of the separation of powers), and those that are not dispositively out of prosecutorial range, but are nevertheless related somehow to the President's explicitly enumerated Constitutional responsibilities--even if only peripherally.

 What has been frequently written, broadcast and posted about what the Court said about this division of Presidential activities is that the first group must have "absolute immunity" from prosecution, while the second group is afforded only a presumption of immunity, one that may be rebutted by prosecutors at trial.